 In addition, a binding heads of terms agreement for the sale of Tullow Oil Gabon SA which holds 100% of Tullow's working interest in Gabon for cash consideration of \$300 million net of tax has been entered into with Gabon Oil Company.
 Signing of a sale and purchase agreement is targeted for the second quarter of 2025.
-Completion of the transaction, which will be subject to relevant governmental and regulatory approvals, and receipt of the associated cash proceeds are assumed in June 2025 in the Base Case, with a three month delay assumed in the Low Case.
+Completion of the transaction, which will be subject to relevant governmental and regulatory approvals, and receipt of the Base Case, with a three month delay assumed in the Low Case.
 Completion of this transaction will materially reduce the Group's net debt and is therefore expected to reduce the risk associated with the holistic debt refinancing.
 However, completion and timing of completion of this transaction are outside the control of management.